 Prismacolor Premier Colored Pencils

 When it’s type for some serious coloring, you want series colored pencils — the Prismacolor Premier.
-This set has a serious price ($120.00) but the quality is top-notch.
+This set has a serious price ($20 for 24) but the quality is top-notch.
 These are professional-grade, hide-them-from-the-kids good colored pencils.

 Why are these pencils such standouts?
 You can an oil-based core (as opposed to being wax-based), the 3.8 mm soft core the is very blendable and chip-resistant, lightfast colors, and the best possible pigments that look amazing on their own but also shade and layer better than a typical colored pencil.

-If the Premier soft-cored colored pencils are not ideal for you then Prismacolor also offers the Premier Verithin (Out of stock), which — as the name implies — has a thin, hard lead inside.
+If the Premier soft-cored colored pencils are not ideal for you then Prismacolor also offers the Premier Verithin, which — as the name implies — has a thin, hard lead inside.
 These are generally recommended for outlining but not coloring in larger sections of color.

 Stabilo CarbOthello Pastel Pencil